kejgon/SRWA/README.md

-# Student resuls Web Application
+# Student results Web Application

 The main objective of Student Result System is to provide the examination results to the students and institutions in a simple manner.
 By a result analyzer with subject status and marks is an application tool for displaying the results in secure way.